CloudNativeJS/cloud-health/README.md

 Liveness and readiness checks are executed in the same way but are executed independently (based on calls to `getLivenessStatus()` or `getReadinessStatus()`) or together (based on calls to `getStatus()`).

-The difference between liveness and readiness is intended to be purpose: readiness should be used to denote whether an application is "ready" to receive requests, and liveness should be used to denote whether an application is "live" (vs. in a state where it should be restarted.
+The difference between liveness and readiness is intended to be purpose: readiness should be used to denote whether an application is "ready" to receive requests, and liveness should be used to denote whether an application is "live" (vs. in a state where it should be restarted).

 ### Using Cloud Health with Node.js
 1. Set up a HealthChecker: